deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-flight-tracker/readme.md

 ---
 title: Realtime Flight Tracker
-description: Building a realtime flight tracker with deepstreamHub
+description: Building a realtime flight tracker with deepstream
 tags: [flights, web, realtime, records]
 navLabel: Realtime Flight Tracker
 ---

-This tutorial will take you through building a realtime flight tracking system with deepstreamHub.
+This tutorial will take you through building a realtime flight tracking system with deepstream.
 We'll be building both a backend provider process that updates the records with the location of flights, and a web based front end that allows us to visualise these.
 If you'd like to dive straight into the code you can take a look at the GitHub [repository](https://github.com/deepstreamIO/dsh-demo-realtime-flight-tracker).

-`markdown:start-deepstream-server.md`

 ## Realtime updates via provider